pratyushb25/ML-Project_dragline_factors/README.md

 ## Getting Started

-These instructions will guide you through setting up the project on your local machine for development and testing purposes.
+Instructions to guide you through setting up the project on your local machine for development and testing purposes

 ### Prerequisites